Non Sequitur by Wiley Miller for May 08, 2009

 16. Missing large

-jamadison4 about 15 years ago
+jamadison4 over 15 years ago

 .
 Look Miller, you don’t understand Management Motivation.
 Its basic Behaviorial Management 101.